cbailiss/pivottabler/cran-comments.md

 ### Local R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

+NOTE:
+  installed size is  6.1Mb
+  sub-directories of 1Mb or more:
+    data   2.0Mb
+    doc    2.9Mb

 ### Travis-CI R CMD check results

 0 errors | 0 warnings | 1 note

 NOTE:
-  installed size is  6.7Mb
+  installed size is  7.7Mb
   sub-directories of 1Mb or more:
-    data   3.8Mb
+    data   3.5Mb
-    doc    2.4Mb
+    doc    3.0Mb

-Unsure of reason for discrepancy between Local R CMD and Travis-CI CMD check results.
+    R      1.0Mb

+### win-builder check results

+0 errors | 0 warnings | 0 notes

+### Comments on check results

 The sample data has been compressed into three rda files, total size 1 MB.
 Different compression options were explored and the option chosen that resulted in the smallest files.

-### win-builder check results

-0 errors | 0 warnings | 0 notes

 ## Downstream dependencies